‘Nothing left’: Idalia leaves trail of devastation across southeast US

 “And now it’s gone,” she said.
 “Nothing left.
 A few little trinkets here and there.”

+As of midday Thursday, the centre of the storm was moving eastward off the North Carolina coast, about 135km (85 miles) southeast of Cape Lookout as it carried winds of 105 kilometres per hour (65 miles per hour).

-Idalia is expected to drift along the South Carolina coast through much of Thursday before curling eastward off North Carolina and out into the Atlantic on Thursday night, the National Hurricane Center said.
+Idalia was expected to curl eastward and out into the Atlantic on Thursday night.